This article describes the GUI-based installation process for the Datto Windows Agent.

 - Datto Windows Agent (all versions)

-This article assumes that you have reviewed both the SIRIS, ALTO And DNAS Networking & Bandwidth Requirements and the Getting Started with the Datto Windows Agent articles and that your production environment meets the configurations described in both resources.
+This article assumes that you have reviewed both the SIRIS, ALTO and NAS: BCDR networking and bandwidth requirements and the Getting started with the Datto Windows Agent articles and that your production environment meets the configurations described in both resources.

-Version 2.1 of the Datto Windows Agent requires Windows Vista, Windows Server 2008, or newer.
+Versions 2.1 and above of the Datto Windows Agent requires Windows Vista, Windows Server 2008, or newer.
 The agent installer will automatically audit the operating system version of your protected machine.
-If it detects the presence of a legacy operating system, it will install the latest version of Datto Windows Agent 2.0 instead of the Datto Windows Agent 2.1 software.
+If it detects the presence of a legacy operating system, it will install the latest version of Datto Windows Agent 2.0 instead of Datto Windows Agent 2.1 or above.

 Download the Agent Software

 For Windows XP and Windows Server 2003

 1. Download the agent software from the following link: Datto Windows Agent: Legacy Installer.

 2. Proceed to the Setup section of this article.

 For Windows Vista, Windows Server 2008, and Above